 partner’s labor (who was a brilliant engineer and wrote articles for Kit Planes) nor counting my labor.
 I realize labor isn’t always recoverable but that is ok; this has been one of

 the most rewarding projects of my life.
-The economy is soft but demand for these economic planes is actually good because pilots are downsizing for fuel saving considerations.
+The economy is soft but demand for these economic planes is improving because pilots are downsizing for fuel saving considerations.

-with less amenities, but more importantly some that do not fly true, or worse, may not be airworthy.
-I know of a Europa builder here in Atlanta that built his Europa in FOUR months by
+there; ones with less amenities, but more importantly some that do not fly true, or worse, may not be airworthy.
+I know of a Europa builder here in Atlanta that built his Europa in FOUR months

 get what we pay for.
 This is definitely one of those times to keep this in mind.
 And how do you know you are purchasing a quality build?
 Buy an aircraft before the work has been